-18 Essential Social Media Marketing Apps for Your Smartphone
+25 Essential Social Media Marketing Apps for Your Smartphone

 Get On: App Store | Google Play

-Live video is a content format that people continue to favor, helping you stand out in increasingly competitive social media algorithms.
+Live video continues to be a top-performing type of content, helping you stand out in increasingly competitive social media algorithms.

 Another key advantage of live social video is that it can be broadcast from anywhere.
-It’s perfect for capturing brand moments on-the-go, especially for your Facebook page.
+It’s perfect for capturing moments on the go, especially for your Facebook page.

-BeLive.tv’s mobile apps let you use their freemium service to broadcast live to your brand’s Facebook followers, allowing you to add branded frames and split-screen interview formats to your broadcasts.
+BeLive.tv’s mobile apps let you use their freemium service to broadcast live to your brand’s Facebook followers.
+You can even add branded frames and split-screen interview formats to your broadcasts.

 Going live through third-party apps gives both you and the viewers a nicer and more organized experience, making it easier to foster engagement with video in real time.